About Us

 In June of 1991, these groups came together in a centralized location at 135 College Street, Suite 100 and the department eventually renamed Yale’s Office of Environmental Health and Safety (EHS).
 We consider June 1991 to be the date when Yale EHS was created.

 Shortly after, the Environmental Affairs Section was formed to bring together regulatory and compliance experts as well as staff to manage the disposal of all hazardous and otherwise regulated waste on campus.
-The Environmental Affairs Section is located in Wright Lab West, Room 393, at 268 Whitney Avenue.
+The Environmental Affairs Section is located at 60 Temple Street, Suite 3E.

 Other important events and dates in EHS’ history include: